ilylabs/ilylabs.github.io/_posts/2026-05-06-anamorphic-dic-speckle-pattern.md

 ### Next Steps

 This study validates the approach on planar surfaces, and we are now extending it to complex curved surfaces, including wings and fuselage sections, and then toward in-flight deployment scenarios.
 The transformation framework is generic and can be applied offline during pattern generation.
+We will soon be sharing results fo in-flight tests where this technique was used to obtain displacement and strains on a wing during a test!

 {: style="text-align: justify;"}